luarvic/click2approve/README.md

 - Review incoming approval tasks in the inbox, open task details, preview attached files, approve or reject with comments, and see the uncompleted task count.
+- Capture approver identity-verification evidence for capability-enabled deployments, including legal name, date of birth, signature strokes, IP address, and browser data in the task audit log.
 - Maintain a user profile with display name, avatar, dark-mode preference, and email notification preferences.
 - Notify requesters and approvers by email when email delivery is enabled,